Colin-Antony/Emotion_Detection_System/README.md

 Run the image_loader.py file to test the model.
 Training dataset will be available online.
 Model accuracy is low, around 65 percent.
 Lot of room to improve.
 Notes to improve:
-1) Use stratifying while splitting the dataset.
-Chances of skewing are high due to the number of images in a class being scarce
-2) Try a different model after doing the above step
+1) Try a different model
-3) Remove the disgust class fully and try.
+2) Remove the disgust class fully and try.
-4) Goal.
+3) Goal.
 Aim for 75 percent